 What Is Biological Psychology?

-Physiology is the study of how all body processes function, including the electrical and chemical processes necessary for nervous system communication.
-When you study biopsychology, you examine memory, perception, cognition and behavioral disorders through the lens of physiology, neural biochemistry, biophysics and anatomy.
+When you study biopsychology, you examine memory, perception, cognition, and behavioral disorders through the lens of neural biochemistry, biophysics, and anatomy.
 Within the scope of this broad field, you may choose to focus on the biological underpinnings of human or animal behavior.

-Biopsychology research employs sophisticated scientific methods and may focus on sensory perception, learning, language, psychiatric disorders, addiction, stress, sleep and memory disorders, among other areas.
-You may study the nervous system using techniques that include brain imaging, brain stimulation, neuropharmacology, genetic engineering and electrophysiological recording.
-As a prospective student, you may seek academic programs with faculty members conducting research in your areas of interest and collaborate in experiments to address issues including:
+Biopsychology research employs sophisticated scientific methods and may focus on sensory perception, learning, language, psychiatric disorders, addiction, stress, sleep, and memory disorders, among other areas.
+You may study the nervous system using techniques that include brain imaging, brain stimulation, neuropharmacology, genetic engineering, and electrophysiological recording.
+As a prospective student, you may choose to seek academic programs with faculty members conducting research in your areas of interest and collaborate in experiments to address issues including:

 - The biological basis of autism

 - The effects of hormones on motivation

 - The relationship between stress and mental illness